Rights and Responsibilities

 - Taped Lectures – It is the faculty member’s right to request a written agreement before allowing the student to tape record the class.
 The agreement is provided by Student Accessibility Coordinator.

 - Classroom Behavior – All university students must adhere to the university code of conduct regardless of the disability.
 Infractions of this code should be directed to the Vice President for Student Affairs (VPSA) in the Division of Student Affairs.
 If the student has been identified as a student with a disability, this information should be provided to the VPSA to facilitate collaboration with the Student Accessibility Coordinator.

 - Alternative Testing – An alternative testing site is provided by the University Testing Center located in Billy C. Black Building 195.

 - Shared Responsibility – As an employee of Albany State University who has compliance obligations under federal laws, it is the responsibility of the faculty to assume a shared responsibility in providing reasonable accommodations for students with disabilities.
 The university is responsible for implementation and, as an employee, faculty are required to adhere to the policies and procedures.
-The responsibility of meeting the academic needs of individuals with disabilities through reasonable accommodations has been assigned to the Student Disability Coordinator.
+The responsibility of meeting the academic needs of individuals with disabilities through reasonable accommodations has been assigned to the Student Accessibility Coordinator.

 - Referral – If a faculty member is notified by a student that he/she has a disability or if the student brings a medical statement to the instructor, it is the faculty member’s responsibility to refer the student with his/her medical statement to the Student Accessibility Coordinator.
 Also, if an instructor notices that a student is not performing up to standards and suspects there might be a learning disability, it is recommended that he/she refer the student to Student Accessibility Services.